Croatia Familiarity Trip – May 2023

 - Fast ferry tickets for transfer from Split to Hvar

-- 1 night in Hotel 4* in Hvar, double room, BB basis
+- 1 night in a 4* hotel in Hvar, double room, BB basis

-- Private round trip transfer from your hotel in Dubrovnik to the old Town Dubrovnik in a modern, air-conditioned vehicle (parking fees included)
+- Private transfer from your hotel in Dubrovnik to the Old Town Dubrovnik in a modern, air-conditioned vehicle

-- English speaking guide for a private walking tour of Old Town Dubrovnik (entrance fees not included)
+- English-speaking guide for a private walking tour of Old Town Dubrovnik (includes Franciscan Monastery – Entrance - City Walls – Entrance fees, Cable Car tickets included)

 - Airfare, Travel Insurance